To provide outstanding outcomes for the future of young people in the 21st Century and beyond.

 RE in the Early years is linked to the Early Years Foundation Stage Curriculum through the Early Learning Goals.
 Christianity is the main religion taught at this early stage, with other religions drawn on as appropriate.
 During the Foundation Stage children begin to explore the world of religion in terms of special people, special books, special times, special places, special objects and visiting places of worship.

 Children listen to and talk about religious stories.
-They are introduced to specialist worlds and use their senses in exploring religions beliefs, practices and forms of expression.
+They are introduced to specialist worlds and use their senses in exploring religious beliefs, practices and forms of expression.
 They reflect on their own feelings and experiences.
 They use their imagination and curiosity to develop their appreciation of, and wonder at the world in which we live.

 PE and Games